 Make sure exhibits are properly marked and signed.
 You’ll need to sign some of the forms in front of a lawyer, notary public, or a commissioner for taking affidavits.
 When you sign a document in front of them, it means you’re swearing that the information in the document is true.

 If there’s nothing to list under one of the fields on a form, write nil or none.
 Blank spaces may suggest that information is missing.
+On the probate forms themselves, you might notice a few spots where you're instructed not to write "not applicable."
+In these instances, clearly state why the question or paragraph doesn't apply to you.

 Many applicants run into trouble when completing the submission for estate grant (form P2).
 It’s a long form.
 To avoid making common errors, read our information below on form P2.